Nike-Inc/riposte-microservice-template/README.md

 	There is a `debugShadowJar.sh` script at the root of the project that already contains this command and configures remote debugging on port 5005.

-<a name="disabling_embedded_cassandra"></a>
+<a name="enabling_embedded_cassandra"></a>
-### Disabling embedded Cassandra
+### Enabling embedded Cassandra

 This template microservice contains an embedded Cassandra database as an example of interacting with a database in an async nonblocking way.
-Unfortunately this significantly increases the startup time of the application.
-When you're done experimenting with the Cassandra endpoint you can disable embedded Cassandra so that subsequent startup times are much quicker.
-Simply add the following line to your `[appname]-core-code/src/main/resources/[appname]-local-overrides.conf`
+Unfortunately this significantly increases the startup time of the application, so it's disabled by default.
+When you want to experiment with the Cassandra endpoint you can enable embedded Cassandra by adding the following line to your `[appname]-core-code/src/main/resources/[appname]-local-overrides.conf`
-file: `disableCassandra=true`.
+file: `disableCassandra=false`.

 [back to top](#top)